New Light Species and the CMB: Models

-However, this treatment so far has only applied to the high temperature limit, with the assumption that $T \gg m$.
 As the universe cools to temperatures comparable to the relevant lepton mass, this simplified form for the interaction rate will be substantially modified and needs to be computed numerically.
 The interaction rate $\Gamma_\phi$ will begin to drop rapidly as the leptons annihilate away, redistributing their entropy amongst the remaining coupled species.
 If $\Lambda$ is very large and substantially suppresses $\Gamma_\phi$, $\phi$ will not have recoupled by the time the leptons annihilate, meaning that $\phi$ will forever remain out of equilibrium.
 Additional couplings beyond the lepton-only couplings we consider in this paragraph would be needed in order to have SM-$\phi$ interactions.
 For each lepton, there is then some maximum $\Lambda$ for recoupling.
 Any Goldstone boson with a larger $\Lambda$ will not be reheated by the entropy redistribution and therefore cannot substantially contribute to $g_*$ at recombination.

 The distribution function for $\phi$ prior to recoupling is dependent on the original process of decoupling at high energies, which is then sensitive to details of the UV theory, including the relative timings of global symmetry breaking and inflation.
 It is then impossible to make fully model-independent predictions for the contribution of $\phi$ to $g_*$ in the case where $\phi$ only couples to leptons.
-However, in a large class of models, including our simple motivational example, $\phi$ will also couple to quarks and photons, which results in qualitatively different evolution.
+However, in a large class of models, $\phi$ will also couple to quarks and photons, which results in qualitatively different evolution.